pzoli/Homework4Telekocsi/README.md

 ### Import database tables - using pgAdmin or psql in a terminal (please see the Postgres user manuals for decide what you want to do)
 - Create database user (please create user with parameters what you set in Homework4Telekocsi/src/main/webapp/WEB-INF/Homework4Telekocsi-ds.xml)
 - Set rights to you user for full rights to your database.
-With this wser program will create tables.
+With this user program will create tables.
 - Create Quartz tables with lunching SQL scripts located at Homework4Telekocsi\src\main\db\quartz_tables_postgres.sql